 INDY’S GREATEST FOES

-In one of the creepiest scenes from the movie, Indy, Short Round and Willie Scott get trapped in a room full of every insect imaginable.
-Needless to say, Indy would take the Thuggee over these creepy crawlies any day!
+In one of the creepiest scenes, Indy, Short Round and Willie Scott find themselves trapped among an enormous swarm of insects.
+That moment makes him prefer danger to these creepy crawlies any day.

-ANTS (INDIANA JONES AND THE KINGDOM OF THE CRYSTAL SKULL)
+ANTS IN THE KINGDOM OF THE CRYSTAL SKULL

 THE STORY BEHIND THE ARTIFACTS

-A Sankara Stone or a Siva Lingam stone is a stone bearing the mark of the Hindu god Shiva.
-In ancient India, the stones were seen as a physical manifestation of their god, which they would worship.
-While there are only five in the movie, there are actually many, many more and they don’t actually have any magical powers.
+A Sankara Stone, a Siva Lingam stone, is a symbol bearing the mark of the Hindu god Shiva.
+In ancient India, these stones were seen as a material sign of the divine and worshipped.
+Although the film shows five stones, many more exist in legend, and they are not believed to possess magical powers.